squinkylabs/Demo/docs/analyzer.md

 * Amplitude range.
 The default 60 dB range is good.
 That's what we used here.
 * Frequency range.
 We use the default "full".

+Analyzer XL has other settings that may be useful, check them all out.

+Our choice here to use the 60 dB amplitude range is motivated by a couple of factors:

+* It is easier to see the important details in this "zoomed in" view.
+* All of the VCOs here has some amount of "gunk" at extremely low levels.
+We believe this gunk is completely inaudible, and didn't want to get distracted by it.

 Here is what white noise looks like:

 ![white noise](./fft-noise.png)